leipzig/SandwichesWithSnakemake/README.md

 #### Use a sentinel
 The sentinel strategy, popular in Make, creates an output file as a sentinel, fake target from our list file and use a function that return a list of sandwiches as input.

 This is easier if we maintain consistent naming conventions, i.e. we suffix lists as .List.txt.
-Our sentinel will be `Kid.List` to process a file called `Kid.List.txt`.
+Our sentinel will be `A.Kid.List` to process a file called `A.Kid.List.txt`.
 ```
 #Usage: snakemake -s listarg.snake A.Kid.List
 import os